 How to record an incoming call using Google Voice

-If you’re looking for a good, free option and you only need to record incoming calls, Google Voice might be for you, and it can help you filter out unwanted calls as well.
-You must port your phone number over to Google to get access to the recording feature and it can’t record outgoing calls.
+If you’re looking for a good, free option, and you only need to record incoming calls, Google Voice might be the ideal choice, and it can help you filter out unwanted calls as well.
+You must port your phone number over to Google to get access to the recording feature, and it can’t record outgoing calls.
 This makes it rather inconvenient if you’re hoping to record any conversations that you need to initiate, or if you like your current carrier.
 Read our guide on how to set up Google Voice if you’re not familiar with the app.

-To start recording incoming calls with Google Voice in iOS 13, you first need to set up an account.
+To record incoming calls with Google Voice on iOS 13 and 14, you first need to set up an account.
 Just go to voice.google.com and follow the instructions.
 Once your account is up and running, the next step is to enable call recording so you can record and automatically save your conversation as an MP3 file.

 Step 1: Navigate to the main Google Voice homepage.